GokulSenpai/JDEJam2020/README.md

-# JDEJam2020
+# Lain
-A clicker game for people with no friends.
+A personal diary for me.